sopra-fs24-group-18/server/contributions.md

 **Description**

-Designed the UI for register page
+Designed the UI for register page.

 Implement display user information, edit user username and password, save the changed user info.

-Implement the logic to enter a room by roomID Implement API routes for register page.
+Implement the logic to enter a room by roomID.

+Implement API routes for register page.

 **Plan for this week**